Large fine sticks to Duct after failure to follow expert recommendation

 - ensure employees were trained and assessed as competent in those procedures.

 The Court stated that the breaches of the Act were “more serious when regard is had to the recommendations made by the expert when installing the machine” which Duct Australia ignored.

 This was not a case where the employee was negligent and Duct Australia could have taken steps to avoid the injury, which would have caused very little inconvenience and costs to the business.

 Duct Australia was fined $112,500 after reduction for their guilty plea.

 - Review your policies, procedures and safe work methods on a regular basis and schedule regular risk assessments, particularly if you operate in a high-risk environment.

 - It is not enough to simply engage consultants and experts, or to undertake a risk assessment and then put it on the shelf.
 Safety recommendations should be implemented in the absence of compelling reasons not to so do.

 - It is crucial to train all employees in safe working methods and update their training and work methods where new recommendations become relevant.

-Our Workplace Relations team have extensive experience advising clients in relation to occupational health and safety and reducing the risk of potential claims.
+Our Employment, Safety and Migration team have extensive experience advising clients in relation to occupational health and safety and reducing the risk of potential claims.

-This article was written by Barney Adams, Associate – Workplace Relations.
+This article was written by Barney Adams, Associate – Employment, Safety and Migration.